 How?
 The technical discussion

-Let us suppose that a new alert has just popped up in our bright and shiny automotive SOC, which originated either from one of our already-deployed on-board defense solutions, or, alternatively, a vulnerability has been published as-is.
+Let’s suppose that a new alert has just popped up in our bright and shiny automotive SOC, which originated either from one of our already-deployed on-board defense solutions, or, alternatively, a vulnerability has been published as-is.

 How can we create the best risk assessment process?
 The new ISO/SAE 21434 Standard suggests a roadmap.

-Let’s break it down and translate it to human-readable language:
+Here’s how we can break this down and translate it into language that is easier to understand:

-Asset Identification, aka - Am I affected?
-Where?
+Asset identification: Or, am I affected?
+And if so, where?

 The first step is exposure assessment.
 We need to identify whether we have any assets that could be potentially affected by the said vulnerability or attack.
 These assets could vary from Binaries, MCUs (microcontrollers) and Networks to PII (Personally Identifiable Information).